Other Exercises

 Can you hear me?

-They cut his trail of tears the countryside
+cut his of tears across the countryside

-And he went, women wept and men died
+And he went, wept and men died

-One night he woke from a vision of his own death
+One night he a vision of his own death

 Saddled his pony and rode her deep into the West